GitCadet/gcwebapp-docker/README.md

 To maintain a professional development workflow, I implemented a clear versioning strategy:

 Initial Tagging:
-- I tagged the image as "`gitcadet-website:latest`" during initial development.
+- Tagged the image as "`gitcadet-website:latest`" during initial development.
 - Utilised "`docker tag gitcadet-website:latest gitcadet-website:1`" to version the image.

 Versioned Tags: